-Lorrie met M, a prominent Iranian economist and diplomat, when he was still a graduate student at Syracuse University.
-Although they apparently met only once after that (not for lack of effort on the part of M), they continued a correspondence that spanned the following two decades.
+Lorrie met Mostafa Elm, a prominent Iranian economist and diplomat, when he was still a graduate student at Syracuse University.
+Although they apparently met only once after that (not for lack of effort on the part of Mostafa), they continued a correspondence that spanned the following two decades.

 January 1, 1959, New York